introduction

 The honest difficulty: formal methods compete in a market where the unverified alternative is usually free.
 A startup considering whether to buy a verified hypervisor over KVM, or a verified container runtime over runc, is comparing a paid product against a zero-marginal-cost open-source incumbent that is good enough for the threat model the customer thinks they have.
 The ROI calculation is upside-down before the conversation starts.
 This is the central reason the formal-methods talent that exists today is concentrated in domains — avionics, defense, automotive [3] — where regulators force the comparison to be against a counterfactual incident rather than against the free alternative.

 The document does not solve this problem, but it tries to make the right cases visible.
 For each tractable problem in §, we name the threat model the verified component would close, the alternatives a buyer is implicitly comparing it against, and the lift to deliver a usable artifact rather than a research prototype.
 AI infrastructure is one of the few private-sector settings where the counterfactual incident is large enough to invert the calculation — model weight exfiltration, training-data poisoning, or container escape from an agentic workload are losses on the order of the model’s training cost — and where the customers (frontier labs, regulated downstream deployers) have both the budget and the risk model to act on it.
-Public money is now in play too: the June 2026 executive order directs OMB to identify federal grant funding for AI vulnerability detection [2], a channel that could underwrite the early widgets in § before any private buyer’s ROI flips.
+Those losses split along the two converging threat models a 2026 RAND expert consultation puts at the center of the case for verifying this infrastructure — a conventional cyber adversary (nation-state or criminal) stealing weights or disrupting operations, and the loss-of-control case where a misaligned model exploits vulnerabilities in its own infrastructure to bypass safety monitors or exfiltrate itself [1] — and one hardened runtime closes both.
+That same consultation is a useful corrective on how the sale actually closes: in a capability race, frontier labs will not eat a meaningful performance or velocity penalty for security alone, so a verified component has to win on something they already want — fewer bugs, breach protection, faster incident recovery — with the assurance riding along rather than carrying the pitch.
+The same report offers the existence proof that this is achievable: AWS’s Automated Reasoning Group found that formally verifying parts of S3 left the code often more performant than what it replaced, easier to maintain, and faster to release [1] — verification buying velocity rather than spending it, which is what inverts the upside-down ROI above.
+Public money is now in play too: the June 2026 executive order directs OMB to identify federal grant funding for AI vulnerability detection [4], a channel that could underwrite the early widgets in § before any private buyer’s ROI flips.
+The labs’ own security planning corroborates the diagnosis: Anthropic’s frontier safety roadmap, under the heading “leveling up across the board,” names the same surfaces this document does — hardened Kubernetes access controls across frontier clusters, allowlist-only network egress in sensitive environments, integrity guarantees for build sources and dependencies, cryptographically verified short-lived identities [5].
+The roadmap states those as configuration goals a security team checks; they are also properties a verified component could discharge rather than attest.
 Making the business case requires actually writing it down.
 That is what this document is.

 // navigate the site